-Thanks to the high surpluses achieved in previous years, the gross debt ratio declined until 2010, when it reached 44.6% of GDP (Table 2).
-In 2014, it should post a year-on-year increase to 46.3% of GDP.
+Thanks to the high surpluses achieved in previous years, the gross debt ratio declined between 2004 and 2010.
+It has tended to rise since.
+In 2015, it should post a year-on-year increase to 45.4% of GDP.
 The Confederation pursued its debt reduction efforts, but the fair value of its bonds rose.
 The ratio rose for the cantons too, essentially for the same reasons as for the debt ratio.
-The gross debt ratio should decline slightly in 2015, primarily as a result of the continued debt reduction efforts of the Confederation and social security funds.
-The gross debt ratio should reach around 45.5% of GDP in 2016.
+The gross debt ratio should edge down to 44.1% in 2016.
+It is quite volatile because of capital market fluctuations.
+The gross debt ratio will rise again in 2017 for the same reasons as those mentioned for the debt ratio.